rohanramidwar/agriFy/README.md

 ## Features

  - Node.js microservices architecture
- - Dashboard containing Charts for better monitoring
- - RabbitMQ for seamless inter-service communication
+ - React dashboard having charts for easy reading
  - ... and much more